EMPIRE PETROLEUM CORP Commitments Disclosure

 Agreed Compliance Order

-In January 2024, the Company deposited $1.0 million into an escrow account in accordance with an Agreed Compliance Order ("ACO”) with the New Mexico Oil Conservation Division for compliance work on certain inactive wells in New Mexico.
+In January 2024, the Company deposited $1.0 million into an escrow account in accordance with an Agreed Compliance Order (“ACO”) with the New Mexico Oil Conservation Division (“NMOCD”) for compliance work on certain inactive wells in New Mexico.
 Under the terms of the ACO, the escrow funds will be returned to the Company at a rate of $0.01 million for each well as the compliance work is completed.
-As of June 30, 2024, all work had been completed, and the Company expects to receive the remaining outstanding escrow amount of $0.2 million in 2025.
+Empire is continuing to work with the NMOCD for all remaining compliance work to satisfy all requirements under the ACO and receive the remaining outstanding escrow amount of $0.2 million.

 New Mexico Trespass

-In December 2023, the Company initiated a legal action in the Fifth Judicial District Court, Lea County, New Mexico, against a saltwater company for trespassing within one of the New Mexico water flood units.
-This suit is currently being pursued by Empire; however, the ultimate outcome of the litigation cannot be determined at this time, and no amount has been recognized due to the uncertainty of any conclusions that may arise as a result of such action.
+In December 2023, the Company initiated a legal action in the Fifth Judicial District Court, Lea County, New Mexico, against a saltwater company for trespassing and illegal wastewater dumping within one of the New Mexico water flood units.
+Certain of these matters implicate regulatory rulings and actions from either the NMOCD or the New Mexico Oil Conservation Commission.
+Management continues to evaluate the potential outcomes; however, it cannot be determined at this time, and no amount has been recognized due to the uncertainty of any conclusions that may arise as a result of such action.

 About Commitments Disclosures